async-go/asyncgo/docs/index.md

 thread, like you might be in a regular chat application.
 Also, since your collaborators aren't expecting immediate replies, it helps everyone be in the right mindset.

+This may feel like you're slowing down overall, but it just isn't the case.
+By working on several topics simultaneously, rather than serially as you would in meetings, you actually get more done.
-If something is urgent and needed right away, it's best to reach out to the person directly.
+While it's true that any individual item may take slightly longer, the overall productivity is much higher.
+In any case, if something is urgent and needed right away, it's always possible to reach out to the person directly.. but this should be saved for real urgent situations, because whenever you do this you're impacting the team's async flow.

 ---